zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 ```

 Note that we already require the constructor of `Hotel` to receive a reference
-to the event store repository, so that we can query the events stored in there.
+to the event store repository, so that we can query the events stored in that repository
+after the command has been handled.

 So let's first define the `BookingCommand`: